MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 Establish prescriptive protocols that define how your SDP can be adjusted for a hotfix or for emergency issues like a security breach or vulnerability exposure.
 For example, your emergency SDP protocols might include:

-- Promotion and approval stages acceleration.
+- Promotion and approval stage acceleration.

 - Smoke testing and integration testing acceleration.

 - Bake time reduction.

-In some cases, the emergency might result in limited quality and testing gates, but they should still be run in full as quickly as possible as an out of band exercise.
+In some cases, the emergency might result in limited quality and testing gates, but gates should still be run as quickly as possible as an out of band exercise.
 Make sure that you define who can approve SDP acceleration in an emergency and the criteria that must be met for acceleration to be approved.
-Align your emergency SDP protocols with your [emergency response plan](./emergency-response.md) to ensure that all emergencies are handled according to the same protocols.
+Align your emergency SDP protocols with your [emergency response plan](./emergency-response.md) to help ensure that all emergencies are handled according to the same protocols.

 ## Azure facilitation